"Life is really simple, but we insist on making it complicated."

 Live Your Life

-By now, you should have brought into conscious awareness the habits and behaviors that need your attention — your self-observation blueprint.
+By now, you should have brought into conscious awareness the habits, emotions and behaviors that that shape your experience.
 Any vice or weakness you uncover within yourself can be overcome by understanding its causes and how it operates.
 When you bring the unconscious into conscious awareness, it begins to dissolve.
 As the unconscious dissolves, energy is released, and the mind becomes quiet.

-As you begin to live this way, you’ll notice that over time — weeks, months, and years — a transformation occurs.
-You become more peaceful, loving, kind, and genuinely happy.
+As you begin to live this way, you’ll notice a shift.
+Over weeks, months, and years, you’ll become more peaceful, compassionate, and deeply content.
 You are on the path to Self-realization.

 Remember – Patience is key.

 Most people overestimate what they can achieve in a short time but underestimate the power of continuous effort over months or years.
 Avoid fixating on time; progress doesn’t always follow a strict timeline.
-Commit to the process, don’t worry about results, and focus on consistently doing your best.
+Commit to the process, don’t worry about results, and consistently do your best.
 Trust that inner transformation will develop in its own time.

 We often believe that we must make everything happen ourselves.
 We think, “If I don’t do it, nothing will happen.
 I’ve got to get a dream career, I’ve got to work hard, I’ve got to do this or that.”
 But in truth, there is a power within you that knows exactly what you need to do, where you need to be, and whom you should be with—without your help.